 It offers cleaner weld due to the inert gas.

 Gas Tungsten Arc (TIG)

 Gas tungsten arc welding is one of the most popular forms of welding, developed in the 1930s and used to common in the aircraft industry.
-Nowadays, it is generally used for welding brass, stainless steel, gold, aluminum, bronze and so on.
+Nowadays, it is generally used for welding brass, stainless steel, gold, aluminum, bronze, and so on.
 TIG welding area is safeguarding from atmospheric contamination by an inert gas much like MIG welding, the main difference between these two TIG uses Tungsten while MIG uses an electrode.
 Gas tungsten arc welding uses a non-consumable tungsten electrode to obtain the weld.
-Electric currents work through a tungsten electrode, and thus generate the heat to melt material base and create an arc afterward melts the wire and creates the weld pool.
-This welding process creates a low heat which makes it more suitable for welding of thin workpieces.
-This type of welding commonly used for alloy steel, stainless steel, nonferrous metals such as aluminum, magnesium and copper alloys.
+Electric currents work through a tungsten electrode, and thus generate the heat to melt the material base and create an arc afterward melts the wire and creates the weld pool.
+This welding process creates a low heat which makes it more suitable for welding thin workpieces.
+This type of welding commonly used for alloy steel, stainless steel, nonferrous metals such as aluminum, magnesium, and copper alloys.